shoeffner/mthesis/src/gaze_library.md

 ```{ .yaml file=assets/gaze/gaze.default.yaml label=cl:gazedefpipeline caption="The default pipeline configuration block for Gaze." .stripcomments lines=58-200 }
 ```

+All pipeline steps are identified by a type, which by convention maps to their C++ class implementation name.
+The available types at the time of writing are `SourceCapture`, `FaceLandmarks`, `HeadPoseEstimation`, `PupilLocalization`, `EyeLike`, and  `GazePointCalculation`.

+`SourceCapture` is a step to record input data.
+The data can be specified using the `source` attribute.
+If an integer is provided, the corresponding webcam device is used as a live stream.
+Usually the first camera with device ID `0` is needed, thus this is the default.
+The setting can also be set to an image or video path, allowing to analyze static images and video files as needed.

+The `FaceLandmarks` step employs dlib's +HoG classifier with a pretrained model.
+The model path can be adjusted using the `model` attribute, by default it is `shape_predictor_68_face_landmarks.dat`, which is the model file downloaded during Gaze's build process.
+The path has to be specified relative to the model directory.

+The steps `EyeLike` and `PupilLocalization` are fully exchangeable since both are implementations of @Timm2011 (`EyeLike` is a copy of Hume's code [@Hume2012], hence the name.
+It was adjusted to fit into Gaze).
+They have some slight implementation differences, `EyeLike` scales the image patches containing the eyes to a specific size, while `PupilLocalization` avoids this.
+Usually this means that if a subject sits closer to the camera (and thus the eyes are larger), `EyeLike` will perform faster, while `PupilLocalization` is much faster for subjects which are further away from the camera.
+The precision for both implementations is similar, but depending on whether the scale affects precision or not, either one can outperform the other in certain circumstances.
+Another implementation difference is that `PupilLocalization` uses a pre-calculated lookup table for some constant values because it was hoped that a lookup table might speed up the process at the cost of some memory.
+Eventually the speed did not change much.
+A third implementation detail is that `EyeLike` is implemented using OpenCV, while `PupilLocalization` uses dlib.
+For both implementations the `relative_threshold` can be set.
+It is used to discard possible eye center locations if the gradient magnitude at the tested location is below $\mu_{mag} + \theta\sigma_{mag}$ (with $\theta$ being the `relative_threshold`, see SECTION REFERENCE), in both steps.
+By default the `PupilLocalization` with a relative threshold of $0.3$ is used.

+To estimate the head pose the `HeadPoseEstimation` step is configured with an abstract 3D model of the head.
+The model is defined using the three parameters `landmark_indices`, `model`, and `model_scale`.
+The landmark indices are a list of integers corresponding to the landmarks of iBug, but with an offset of 1 since iBug uses 1-based indexing and dlib uses 0-based indexing.

+TODO(shoeffner): Add section reference

+TODO(shoeffner): Clarify the landmark indices (replace iBug)

 ### Writing a custom pipeline step